Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 Materials Needed

-Before we start painting, let's gather all the essential materials.
-Using the right tools will help you achieve the best results with the salt texture technique.
+Before the painting begins, it’s important to gather all essential materials.
+Using the right tools helps achieve the best results with the salt texture technique.

 Essential Watercolor Supplies

-To create a vibrant ocean scene, you'll need:
+To create a vibrant ocean scene, the artist uses:

-- Watercolor paper: Cold press paper is ideal because its textured surface absorbs water well, allowing the salt effect to develop beautifully.
+- Watercolor paper: Cold press paper works best because its textured surface absorbs water well, allowing the salt effect to develop beautifully.

-- Watercolor paints: A high-quality set with blues, greens, and ocean-inspired colors works best.
+- Watercolor paints: A high-quality set with blues, greens, and ocean-inspired colors.

-- Paintbrushes: Use a mix of round brushes for washes and fine detail brushes for precision.
+- Paintbrushes: A mix of round brushes for washes and fine detail brushes for precision.

 Additional Tools for the Sea Salt Effect

-Sea salt is the secret ingredient that will add a natural texture to your painting.
-Here's what you need:
+Sea salt is the key ingredient that adds natural texture to the painting.
+The materials include:

-- Sea salt: Coarse sea salt works best, but table salt or rock salt can also create interesting effects.
+- Sea salt: Coarse sea salt works best, though table salt or rock salt can also create interesting effects.

-- Masking tape: To keep the paper in place and create clean edges.
+- Masking tape: For keeping the paper in place and creating clean edges.

 - Water container and paper towels: For cleaning brushes and controlling excess water.